aws-powertools/powertools-lambda-python/docs/utilities/kafka.md

 ### Using an offline Avro schema with a schema-registry wire-format prefix

-When Confluent serializes messages with its schema-registry-aware Avro serializer (i.e. `KafkaAvroSerializer`), each payload carries a short wire-format prefix in front of the Avro body.
+When Confluent serializes messages with its schema-registry-aware Avro serializer (for example, `KafkaAvroSerializer`), each payload carries a wire-format header before the Avro body.
-Said prefix is 5 bytes long, consisting of 1B magic byte (0x00) and 4B big-endian schema ID.
+The header is 5 bytes long: 1-byte magic byte (`0x00`) followed by a 4-byte big-endian schema ID.

-When the ESM Schema Registry integration is enabled, Lambda strips those bytes automatically and populates `value_schema_metadata.schemaId`.
-But when an **offline Avro schema** is used (checked into your Lambda) and do **not** use the ESM Schema Registry integration, those prefix bytes reach the function and would otherwise corrupt Avro deserialization.
+When the ESM Schema Registry integration is enabled, Lambda strips those bytes and populates the record's schema metadata.
+When you use an **offline Avro schema** without the ESM Schema Registry integration, the header reaches the function and prevents plain Avro deserialization.

-By setting the `value_schema_id_wire_format` argument on `SchemaConfig` to `"CONFLUENT"`, Powertools with strip the leading 5 bytes of the payload before running the Avro decoder.
+Set `value_schema_wire_format` or `key_schema_wire_format` on `SchemaConfig` to `"CONFLUENT"`.
+Powertools validates the magic byte and strips the 5-byte header before running the Avro decoder.

 ???+ info "When do I need this?"
-    Only when you are supplying the Avro schema yourself **and** the producer is Confluent.
-If the ESM Schema Registry integration is on, leave this parameter at its default (`None`).
+    Use this option when you supply the Avro schema and the producer uses the Confluent wire format.
+If ESM Schema Registry integration has already removed the header, leave the option as `None`.

 === "Offline Avro schema with a Confluent prefix"